-Most pressure canning processing times are published for pint (2 cups or about 500ml) and quart (4 cups or about 1000ml) jars – a few are published for half-pints.
+Most pressure canning processing times are published for a pint (2 cups or about 500ml) and quart (4 cups or about 1000ml) jars – a few are published for half-pints.

 You may want to pressure can smaller jars to give as gifts to friends and family.
 There are no published processing times for all foods in smaller jars, the safe way to go is to process the jars following the timing for pints.
 However, keep in mind that this might over-process the food (causing a degradation in texture and color) so before you pressure can 100’s of these smaller jars do a trial run!